Spanning Trees and Redistricting: New Methods for Sampling and Validation

-As we have seen, the redistricting application requires that the cutsets of partitions be controlled in the sampling process.
-One way to prioritize efficient cuts is to select for districts with high interior connectivity.
-Accordingly, we will seek to weight a graph partition by the product of the spanning tree counts of its districts---in other words, if $P$ is a partition of a graph into connected subgraphs $P_1,\dots,P_k$ representing its districts, then we want to sample $P$ with a probability proportional to $\prod_i \NST(P_i)$.
-We call this the {\em spanning tree distribution} on partitions.
-From this expression, it is clear that the spanning tree distribution favors districts with large interior, because those typically have more spanning trees than more ``spindly" districts.\footnote{Clelland et al.~investigate, for $k=2$ districts, the strong (negative) linear relationship between $|\partial P|$ and the modified spanning tree weight $\log\left(\NST(P_1) \NST(P_2) |\partial P|\right)$, in both grids and real-world examples~\cite{clelland2021compactness}.
-Relatedly, a recent paper by Procaccia--Tucker-Foltz \cite{procacciaTuckerFoltz2021compactness} proves, using effective resistance, that there is an asymptotically exponential relationship between the cut edge count $|\partial P|$ and the spanning tree distribution.
+There is a growing body of work exploring more precise relationships between spanning tree counts and cut-sets.
+Clelland et al.~investigate, for $k=2$ districts, the strong (negative) linear relationship between $|\partial P|$ (the cut edge count) and the modified spanning tree weight $\log\left(\NST(P) |\partial P|\right)$, in both grids and real-world examples~\cite{clelland2021compactness}.
+A subsequent paper by Procaccia and Tucker-Foltz \cite{procacciaTuckerFoltz2021compactness} uses effective resistance to prove an asymptotically exponential relationship between the cut edge count and the spanning tree count.
 The constants in this exponential relationship can vary depending on the structure of the graph.